evtiff/portfolio/README.md

   Capstone project for MS BAIM degree.
 Worked with Red Roof Inn on a detector for anomalies in reservations within a 48 hour window.
 Utilized python and R for modeling (not included) and presented to the company with posters, papers, and presentations.

+Advanced Business Analytics (R):
+  This class was focused on using R to understand advanved analytical theory with applications in business.
+The project included utilized a provided dataset on cancer with conclusions to be made through the data.

 IDOH Project Manager (SAS):
   Reports for weekly and monthly check-ins with the CDC to describe the survey sample, allowing for alterations to data collection to be made to retrieve an unbiased and representative sample.